What Is Endurance Riding?

 - Check the girth area to make sure there is no sweat rash and that the skin is in good condition.

 - A normal temperature will be around 38C (101F), with 0.5C (1F) variation either way.
 It will show significant changes if he becomes unwell.
-Always stand to one side and keep hold of the thermometer.

 Basic Schooling and Education

 At the age that a horse can compete in endurance racing, he should have a basic level of schooling already.
 However, it is worth investing some time in introducing him to the common hazards you will come across on the ride, including bridges, railway lines, water and more.
 By doing this you will ensure that both you and your horse feel confident in his ability to deal with these obstacles.